VincentJonesVR/SDWDTutorial/README.md

 2. Where to find, and download the Waifu-Diffusion model, as well as how to use that in place of the standard Stable Diffusion model.

 <b>It is worth noting that this does require an Nvidia GPU.
-Technically it can be run on your CPU instead, but it will be *very* slow.</b>
+Technically, it can be run on your CPU instead, but it will be *very* slow.</b>

 <b><i>Stable Diffusion UI by cmdr2: https://github.com/cmdr2/stable-diffusion-ui